Professor Stephen Peckham

 In January 2011 Stephen became director of one of the national Policy Research Units funded by the Department of Health for five years.
 The Policy Research Unit in Commissioning and the Healthcare System (PRUComm) is a joint venture with the Health Policy, Politics and Organisation research group in the Department of Primary Care, University of Manchester and the Centre for Health Services Studies at the University of kent.
 Research in the unit includes studies on the new clinical commisisoning groups, competition and collaboration in the new health system, examining the development of the new public health system in England and teh organisation of primary and community health services.

 In 2010 he led a major evaluation of changes to health services in London where new polysystems were being developed.
 He also recently completed a project with CRIPACC, at the University of Hertfordshire, exploring how people with long term conditions are engaged in commissioning health services.
-Other research includes a recent project examining the public health role of general practice and, as part of PRUComm, leading a project examining the new public health system in England and reviews of evidence and policy initiatives related to GP recruitment and retention, skill-mix in primary care, and QOF .
-He also has an interest in dental public health health and dental care services.
-With colleagues in Kent he has undertaken projects on the healthcare workforce and is currently leading a project on the policy support structures for teh implementation of the 2014 Care Act for teh Department of Health and is evaluating the scaling up of a new clinical pathway for emergency laparoscopy surgery.
-He is part of the team undertaking the national evaluation of New Models of Care and starting a project on scaling up primary care.
+Current research includes local and national evaluation of the New Models of Care in England and examining the implementation of the Care Act 2014.
+Other research includes a recent project examining the public health role of general practice and, as part of PRUComm, leading a project examining the new public health system in England and reviews of evidence and policy initiatives related to GP recruitment and retention, the relationship between scale and quality in primary care, and a policy review of QOF.